 The right panel in Figure 2 zooms in on the Pandemic Recession (and indexed to January 2019) period whose monthly pattern is important.
-From this figure we can see that UI, SNAP, and TANF each jumped quickly between February and June 2020, with regular and total UI increasing by 8.5 and 14.75 times, SNAP increasing by 17 percent, and TANF increasing by 9 percent.
+From this figure we can see that UI, SNAP, and TANF each jumped quickly between February and June 2020, with regular and total UI increasing by 8.5 and 14.75 times, respectively, SNAP increasing by 17 percent, and TANF increasing by 9 percent.
 Regular UI and TANF both quickly approached pre-Pandemic levels upon entering the economic expansion, but total UI and Medicaid caseloads remained elevated or grew significantly into the expansion.
 By September 2021, regular and total UI caseloads returned to their pre-Pandemic level as expanded UI programs began to expire.
 After their initial jump early in 2020, SNAP caseloads slowly declined through the remainder of the Pandemic Recession, dropping 5.5 percent by September 2021 from their Pandemic peak.
 TANF cases can be seen more clearly in this Figure to have briefly jumped, then quickly receded and by September 2021 were 15 percent below pre-Pandemic levels.
 The Medicaid caseload steadily increased by 19 percent throughout the Pandemic, likely due to the recertification policy change mentioned previously.

 SSI applications display a surprising decrease during the Pandemic, declining on average by 13 percent.
-This trend is mirrored, though smaller, in the SSI caseloads as Social Security Administration monthly reports show a 0.5 percent decline in caseloads from February 2020 to September 2021.
-The decline in SSI caseloads may have been the result of major backlogs in SSI offices, combined with possibly more difficulties for those with disabilities in applying remotely for the program during the Pandemic.
+This trend is mirrored, though smaller, in the SSI caseloads as Social Security Administration monthly reports show a 0.5 percent decline in caseloads from February 2020 to September 2021.11 The decline in SSI caseloads may have been the result of major backlogs in SSI offices which occurred in the Pandemic, partly the result of the closure of many offices.
+The latter meant that applications had to be made remotely, which is likely more difficult for those with disabilities.12

 To more easily compare the safety net response of the Pandemic Recession to the Great Recession, Figure 3 plots the EPOP and caseloads for each recession, with the Pandemic Recession in solid (green) lines relative to February 2020 and the Great Recession in dashed (orange) lines relative to December 2007.
 Consistent with Figure 1, there was a sharp EPOP shock induced by the Pandemic followed by a rapid recovery whereas the EPOP fell gradually in the Great Recession but continued to decline and eventually eclipsed the Pandemic decline.
-While the EPOP trajectories between these two recessions were different, the trajectories of the caseloads were different as well in a way that is consistent with the EPOPs.
+While the EPOP trajectories between these two recessions were different, the trajectories of the caseloads were different as well in a way that is consistent with the EPOP patterns.
 During the Pandemic, most programs experienced a sudden increase followed by a steady decline (Medicaid and SSI the exceptions for reasons already noted), while the Great Recession saw a slow and steady increase in caseloads as the recession lengthened.
 After 19 total months, the aggregate EPOP change is similar between the Pandemic and Great Recessions but caseloads in the Great Recession for SNAP, TANF, Medicaid, UI, and SSI were still above their initial values and, in fact, still rising.
 This might suggest the influence of lagged values or trends since EPOP was still falling in the Great Recession at this point but rising in the Pandemic.
-Strikingly, during the Pandemic Recession SSI and TANF caseloads significantly declined after 19 months, while they rose during the Great Recession.
+Strikingly, during the Pandemic Recession, SSI and TANF caseloads significantly declined after 19 months, while they rose during the Great Recession.

-&lt;sup>6Monthly SSI caseload reports are only available beginning in January 2020.
+11Monthly SSI caseload reports are only available beginning in January 2020.